MartinLXXX6/The-Windows-Suite/README.md

 - Allow administrative priviliges
 - Enjoy

-Note: This app does not create any leftovers so to uninstall it just delete the hole folder.
+Note: This app does not create any leftovers so to uninstall it just delete the whole folder.